Skip to main content

 Visit Linear

-Linear keeps strategy from drifting too far from the issues and cycles that drive actual delivery.
+Linear keeps strategy from drifting too far from the issues and cycles that drive real delivery.

 What a roadmap tool should prevent